VasiliBaranov/packing-generation/README.txt

 spaces*.
 NOTE: Lubachevsky-Stillinger code will work correctly only when the initial packing has relatively large density (0.4 - 0.6), otherwise collisions with far particles will be missed, because far particles will not be included as possible neighbors by cell list or verlet list algorithms.
-Therefore i used the following procedure: generated packings with force-biased algorithm (see below) for densities 0.4-0.6, then called Lubachevsky-Stillinger algorithm.
+Therefore i used the following procedure: generated packings with the force-biased algorithm (see below) for densities 0.4-0.6, then called Lubachevsky-Stillinger algorithm.
 The same applies for the two other Lubachevsky-Stillinger variations below (-lsgd and -lsebc).

 2. PackingGeneration.exe -ls: same Lubachevsky-Stillinger.